-- Open Nuxeo Drive from your desktop and click on Direct Transfer.
+- Open Nuxeo Drive from your desktop and click on Upload Content button.
 The Direct Transfer popup opens.

-- From this popup you can decide to Add files or Add a folder.
+- From this view, you can decide to Add files or Add a folder.
 The files selection popup opens.

 - Select the document(s) you want to transfer and click on Open.